ircf/wp-cli-letsencrypt/README.md

 And reload nginx (```service nginx reload```)

 That's it !
-Now to switch all your websites to HTTPS, you have to change the blog URL. in WordPress and your theme, or just use a plugin like [Really Simple SSL](https://fr.wordpress.org/plugins/really-simple-ssl/) that will do the job for you.
+Now to switch all your websites to HTTPS, you have to change the blog URL in WordPress and your theme, or just use a plugin like [Really Simple SSL](https://fr.wordpress.org/plugins/really-simple-ssl/) that will do the job for you.

-You can also find [tutorials to optimize you ssl config](https://bjornjohansen.no/optimizing-https-nginx).
+You can also follow [tutorials to optimize you ssl config](https://bjornjohansen.no/optimizing-https-nginx).